tobymackenzie/tobymackenzie.com.data/content/index.md

 Home
 =====

 Hello there, web surfer.
-I am Toby Mackenzie of Northeast Ohio.
+I am Toby Mackenzie of Northeast Ohio, USA.
 Welcome to my little stop on the information superhighway.
 I hope you enjoy your visit.
 Come on in.
 Find out more [about me](/content/about.md) or [my web development career](/content/web-dev.md).
 Visit [my web-pipe](/content/blog) to find out what's happening in Toby land.

 Me in brief
 -----------